enguehard/enguehard.tf/content/research/tax resistance/index.md

 ---
-title: From Salt to Strife
+title: From Salt to Strife (with Eva Davoine & Igor Kolesnikov)
 summary: This project investigates the effect of spatial heterogeneity in taxation on social conflict.

 tags: